 Since the first duck rescue in 1986 ALV has been out on the wetlands saving lives, doing all we can to stop birds being blasted out of the sky.
 In the last 34 years duck hunter numbers have dropped significantly, as has the number of birds killed, but the slaughter still continues.

 Now for the first time a bill is before state parliament to permanently ban duck shooting.
 There has never been a more important time than right now to let the key decision makers know that we need to finally put an end to this bloodsport.
+Please see our campaign timeline then scroll down to take action for ducks now.

 An ALV rescue team was part of a group of around 12 rescuers who took part in the first duck rescue, working closely with tireless wetland campaigner Laurie Levy as part of the Coalition Against Duck Shooting.
 Pictured here are ALV founder Patty Mark and Vice President Matthew Perry, holding protected coots who had just been blasted out of the sky.